-When you’re new to Ubuntu Linux, it can be a little disappointing to find out some of your favorite Windows or Mac apps are not available.
+When you’re new to Ubuntu Linux, it can be a little disappointing to find out some of your favorite Windows or Mac apps are unavailable.
 While it is true to an extent, Linux does have alternatives in most cases.
-For instance, back when Google Chrome was not officially available for Linux, you could still install Chromium, its open source sibling.
+For instance, back when Google Chrome was not officially available for Linux, you could still install Chromium, its open-source sibling.
 Not to mention that many Linux distros already ship with Mozilla Firefox as the default browser.
-We’ve already listed some apps you should install on your new Ubuntu system.
-Today, we’ll take a look at the 5 Ubuntu Linux alternatives to some popular windows apps.
+We’ve listed some apps you should install on your new Ubuntu system.
+Today, we’ll look at the 5 Ubuntu Linux alternatives to some popular Windows apps.

 1. Adobe Photoshop: GIMP

-Whether you are a professional photographer, designer or just a hobbyist, Adobe Photoshop is the go-to tool for professional grade photo editing.
+Whether you are a professional photographer, designer, or hobbyist, Adobe Photoshop is the go-to tool for professional-grade photo editing.
 It’s unfortunately not been made available on Linux.
 However, Linux does have something equally powerful, with a typically nerdy name called GNU Image Manipulation Program or GIMP.
-It is the most mature and feature-rich image editor available for any open source desktop.
+It is the most mature and feature-rich image editor for any open-source desktop.
 GIMP itself is open source and is available on Windows and Mac as well.
 The one advantage it holds over Photoshop is its lower pricing of free.

 2. Adobe Premiere Pro: Openshot

-If you wanted to, you could possibly replace Adobe Photoshop with GIMP.
+If you wanted to, you could replace Adobe Photoshop with GIMP.
 However, the same cannot be said about replacing Adobe Premier with Openshot.
-That’s not to say Openshot is a bad video editor, quite the opposite in fact.
-Although we must still highlight the fact that it is nowhere as good as Adobe Premier.
+That’s not to say Openshot is a bad video editor, the opposite.
+However, we must still highlight the fact that it is nowhere as good as Adobe Premier.
 Yet, it’s a great video editor considering it is completely free, unlike Premier.
-With 3D animation, compositing, audio mixing, and more, there are plenty of advanced features at hand.
-Whether you just want to make happy home videos or YouTube videos, Openshot is a good option.
+With 3D animation, compositing, audio mixing, and more, there are plenty of advanced features.
+Whether you want to make happy home videos or YouTube videos, Openshot is a good option.

 3. Microsoft Office: Libre Office